Veaceslav85/QA-Testing/README.md

 ##   TestCase #3
 ###  Login Without Password [code](https://github.com/Veaceslav85/QA-Testing/blob/QA_Cypress/cypress/e2e/TesteSaucedemo/Login_Without_Password.cy.js)
 #### Description:
      Open the home page and check if the login form is present and working properly without introducing a password.
 #### Steps to reproduce:
      1. Go to https://www.saucedemo.com/
      2. Verify if exist login form.
-     3. Check if input 'Username' are existing and click on it
+     3. Check if input 'Username' are existing and click on it.
      4. Check if input value is 'standard_user'.
      5. Verify if exist a Login Button and click it.
-     6. Verify if it display message 'Epic sadface: Password is required'
+     6. Verify if it display message 'Epic sadface: Password is required'.
 #### Expected result:
      User can not login to https://www.saucedemo.com/
 #### Test Data: